Syed-Niaz/Bellabeat-Capstone-Project/README.md

 ```
 ![This is an image](https://github.com/Syed-Niaz/Bellabeat-Capstone-Project/blob/main/Avg%20Steps%20daily.png)

-**User Classification - Avg Steps**
+**User Classification - 'Avg Steps'**

-Classifyinh users based on the average number of steps they walked daily.
+Classifying users based on the average number of steps they walked daily.

 The following benchmarks are set for classification: